 The policy offers nominees to withdraw the deposited amount on the death of the insured child.

 Interested individuals can collect details of the scheme from the nearest Bank of India branch or its website.
 They can also access the scheme details from the RBI website or Post Offices.
 They must read all the information mentioned in the document and decide if they can continue with the scheme until its maturity.

 The individuals are required to fill up the application form by providing the necessary documents to the Bank of India branch to purchase the scheme successfully.
 They can make payments through the digital or offline platform.
 It is important to note that they must continue to deposit the amount required to get the estimated benefits.

 The parents or the legal guardians of the girl child must submit the following documents to help operate the account successfully.

 To apply for the Bank of India Sukanya Samriddhi Account, the interested individuals must fill up and submit the scheme's application form successfully.
 They can get the application form from the Bank of India website or the nearest branch of the bank.

 The proof of date of birth of the girl child must be provided.
 The applicable certificates are Voter ID, Aadhar Card, Passport, etc.

-However, as per the terms and conditions of the scheme, the Bank of India Sukanya Samriddhi Account is closed once the account holder's death takes place.
+The account holders or their parents/legal guardians must read all the clauses mentioned under terms and conditions before buying the policy.
+As per the terms and conditions of the scheme, the Bank of India Sukanya Samriddhi Account is closed by default on the account holder's death.
 The nominee of the account will get the interest and the entire deposited amount.
-They must produce the death certificate of the account holder to claim the benefits.
+However, they must produce the death certificate of the account holder to claim the benefits.

-If the money deposited crosses the maximum limit of INR 1,50,000, the scheme will not offer any tax benefits on the additional money per Section 80C of the Income Tax Act 1961.
+If the money deposited crosses the maximum limit of Rs.1,50,000, the scheme will not offer any tax benefits on the additional amount per Section 80C of the Income Tax Act 1961.